Open Money Stack API

 ## Virtual Accounts

 Virtual Accounts give each customer a dedicated bank account number.
-When fiat arrives via the assigned bank rail, OMS automatically creates a payment that converts it to the specified crypto asset and delivers it to the customer's wallet.
+When fiat arrives via the assigned bank rail, OMS automatically creates a transaction that converts it to the specified crypto asset and delivers it to the configured wallet.

 | Feature | Deposit Addresses | Virtual Accounts |